spidey1202/spidey1202/README.md

  - 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence and Systems Design.

- - 🦚 &nbsp;In my free time, I pursue classical dance and playing football as hobbies/side hustles.
+ - 🦚 &nbsp;I pursue classical dance and playing football as hobbies/side hustles.

 <h3 align="left">🤝🏻 Connect with me</h3>
 <p align="left">